DaemonDude23/container-image-replicator/README.md

                         maximum number of worker threads to execute at any one time.
 One thread per container image (default: 2)
   --log-level LOG_LEVEL
                         set logging level (INFO, ERROR, DEBUG) (default: INFO) --force-pull-push     don't check destination or local image cache and pull and push.
 Useful for mutable tags.
-Be careful, as this can hit rate limits quickly! (default: False)
+Be careful, as this can hit rate limits quickly! (default: False) --no-color, --no-colors
-  --no-colors           disable color output from the logger (default: False)
+                        disable color output from the logger (default: False)

 required:
   input_file            path to YAML file containing registry information